MOVE-II/horst/doc/system_design.md

 | Payload | OFF, IDLE, WANTMEASURE, MEASURING | OFF | The current status of the payload daemon |
 | LEOP | UNDEPLOYED, DEPLOYED, DONE | DEPLOYED | The status of the LEOP sequence, we are currently in |

-\* Values for ADCS: NONE, SLEEP, ATTDET, DETUMB, NADIR, SUN, FLASH, EXP
+\* Values for ADCS: NONE, SLEEP, ATTDET, DETUMB, NADIR, SUN, FLASH, EXP, TEST, POWEROFF

 All states can be changed by sending horst a signal with a new current value or in some cases by a request (e.g. safemode and manual mode).